MarketDAO

 - If rejected, they remain a non-holder

-Snapshot-Based Voting Power
+Lock-Based Voting Power

-- Truly unlimited holders: Tested with 10,000+ holders with constant gas costs
+- Truly unlimited holders: Tested with 10,000+ holders with constant gas costs (~280K regardless of holder count)

 - Accurate quorum: Quorum calculated from vested supply only (unvested tokens cannot vote)